Noah2610/GenMdTOC/README.md

       there is nothing stopping you from using a higher number, and it will act as expected.

+    --include-title-header
+      By default, the script will not generate a Table of Contents entry for a header matching the --title value, unless this option is given.

   EXAMPLES
     Generates Table of Contents from ./README.md and writes to ./OUT.md.